nidhipatell/Job-Creator-Job-Seeker-Network-Application/README.md

 SS 6.
 Server connects two Clients, Client #1 and Client #2

 SS 7.
+Client #1 (127.0.0.1 58672) and Client #2 (127.0.0.1 58627) have connected to the Server

 SS 8.
-Client #2, performs TCP Flood attack, given address 127.0.0.1 59288.
-Job is successful, sends 2501 packets to the Server through Port 65432.
+Client #1 (127.0.0.1 58912) and #2 (127.0.0.1 58909), perform TCP Flood attack.
+Job is successful, sends 2501 packets to the Server through Port 65432. ** Different port numbers in Client 1 and Client 2 are a result of a bug, and a typo in the sentence for Client 1 says the job belongs to Client 2. **

 SS 9.
-Client #2, performs TCP Flood attack, given address 127.0.0.1 59292.
+Client #2, performs ICMP Flood attack, given address 127.0.0.1 59292.
 Job is successful, sends 2501 packets to the Server through Port 65432.

 SS 10.